CollectionBuilder/collectionbuilder.github.io/_docs/05_theme/advanced.md

 {:.py-4 .mt-4}

-{:.cdm .typefilter}
 ## Images

-{:.cdm .typefilter}
 {% include bootstrap/image.md img="/theme/images.jpg" %}

-{% capture images-text %}

-{% capture imagesalert %}
+{% capture image-card %}
-This is a CONTENTdm-specific variable section for adjusting size of images used throughout the site.

-*Tip*: If your images are appearing blurry or take too long to load, try adjusting the image-sizing settings.
+{% include bootstrap/alert.md color="info col-md-4 float-right ml-4 mb-4 mt-2" text="**Tip:** If your images are appearing blurry or take too long to load, try adjusting the image-sizing settings." %}
-{% endcapture %}

-{% include bootstrap/alert.md text=imagesalert color="info" %}
+**CDM-Users only**: This is a *CONTENTdm-specific* variable section for adjusting size of images used throughout the site.

 - **image-percentage-large**:
 	- Default `70`